geethagrace/M1_Bank_Authentication/1_Requirements/README.md

 # 4W'S and 1H:
 ## What?
 * It is an authentication system using file handling.
 It can create an entry and used for login.
-If the login creddentials are correct then authentication will be successful.
+If the login creddentials are correct then authentication will be successful and you can futher access by checking balance , withraw or deposit amount .
 On the other hand if login fails, it wont't allow to access further.
 ## WHY?
 * Its important to keep unauthorized users from accessing sensitive information.Authentication helps ensure only authorized users can gain access to a system by preventing unauthorized users from gaining access and potentially damaging systems, stealing information or causing other problems..
 ## WHERE?
-* Authentication is used where concerned user needs to know exactly who is accessing their information or site.
+* Authentication is used where concerned user needs to know exactly who is accessing their information or site.In this project it is used for banking application.
 ## WHO?
 *  It is an authentication system which allows further for only valid login credentials.
 ## HOW?